-SA’s newest luxury offering opened its elegant doors on the Mount Lofty Estate in August 2021.
+SA’s newest luxury offering has opened its elegant doors at Mount Lofty Estate

 My driver Frank pauses before the grand sweep of driveway, and craning my neck to see what he’s pointing out, I’m thrilled to discover it’s a wild koala.
 Frank says its name is Charlie, but he’s actually a ‘she,’ and currently has a baby.